Skip to content

 New Permanent or Temporary Placard

-- Form HSMV 83039, completed and signed by a licensed medical professional within the last 12 months
+• Form HSMV 83039 completed and signed by an approved medical provider within the last 12 months.

 Veteran Exemption